 5.)
 The Koi Carp

 Almost everyone knows that the colorful koi carps are in the garden for a reason.
-Another symbol inherited from China, carps are known to bring luck and wealth for their bearers, which is helped by their constant movement and their shiny golden, red colour.
+Another symbol inherited from China, carps are known to bring luck and wealth for their bearers, which is helped by their constant movement and their shiny golden, red color.
 Koi Carp is a very important lucky charm for boys and they are represented in forms of Koi lanterns and wind banners are presented on poles or rooftops during the yearly Boys’ Festival.
 Carps are also symbols for their determination and strength to swim against the current.
 When in pond 7 red koi carp needs one additional black carp to make the pond really lucky.
 This is a belief that also comes from China.
 Unlike other lucky charms, koi charms are often worn in form of pendants on necklaces.

 It is not as much known but Owls are popular protectors in Japan, they are to protect the house and the belongings.
 This can be attributed to the real owls’ nature, who would alert people when they sense that other people are around.